ccao-data/service-shiny-proxy/README.md

 ├ application.yml 	   # Configures the actual ShinyProxy app, which apps to launch, logins, etc.
 ├ docker-compose.yaml  	   # Launches ShinyProxy with the necessary Docker config options/secrets
-├ Dockerfile               # Builds the environment and container dependencies for running ShinyProxy ├ README.md                # This file
+├ Dockerfile               # Builds the environment and container dependencies for running ShinyProxy ├ README.md
-└ secrets
+└ secrets                  # Folder that must be manually created after cloning, contains login credentials
-    ├ config.json          # Docker login credentials for watching gitlab repo for updates to master branch └ odbc.txt             # ODBC server credentials formatted as a connection string
+    ├ config.json          # Docker login credentials for watching gitlab repo for updates to branches ├ CCAOAPPSRV.txt       # ODBC server credentials for RPIE, formatted as a connection string └ CCAODATA.txt         # ODBC server credentials for CCAODATA, formatted as a connection string
 ```

 Configuration of the server is split into two parts: